 The Master of Science in Global Health is a self-supporting degree program and does not receive any California state funds.
 As a result, students are not eligible for UCSF Graduate Division scholarships.

-Additional scholarship support from the UCSF Graduate Division is not available because the master’s degree program is self-supporting and does not receive any California state funds.
-Students are encouraged to seek scholarship money independently, through community organizations (such as Rotary) or other sources of private funding.
+Applicants to the program are encouraged to research and seek scholarships independently by checking scholarship search databases, community organizations or other sources of private funding.
 Some international students have been successful securing funding from their countries’ governments.